ayush1237518/Network-Port-Scanner/README.md

-# 🛡️ Cyber Port Scanner
+# 🛡️ Network Port Scanner

 A professional, multithreaded **TCP port scanner** with a modern JavaFX desktop GUI, built in Java 21.
 Designed as a cybersecurity project demonstrating clean architecture, concurrency, and secure coding practices.